swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

 ```
 When compiled with the `-debug-diagnostic-names` option, the following message will be displayed:
 ```
-'oldFunction()' is deprecated: renamed to 'newFunction' [availability_deprecated_rename]
+'oldFunction()' is deprecated: renamed to 'newFunction' [#RenamedDeprecatedDeclaration]
 ```
-The string `availability_deprecated_rename` is the internal identifier of this warning, not the group.
+The string `RenamedDeprecatedDeclaration` is the internal identifier of this warning, not the group.
 Accordingly, it is not supported by the new compiler options.

 When compiling the same code with the `-print-diagnostic-groups` option, the following message will be displayed:
 ```
-'oldFunction()' is deprecated: renamed to 'newFunction' [availability_deprecated]
+'oldFunction()' is deprecated: renamed to 'newFunction' [#DeprecatedDeclaration]
 ```
-Here, the string `availability_deprecated` is the diagnostic group.
+Here, the string `DeprecatedDeclaration` is the diagnostic group.

 Often, group names and internal diagnostic identifiers coincide, but this is not always the case.